ctoruno/Personal-Website/content/blog/classification-system/01-gathering-data/index.md

 master_unique = master.drop_duplicates(subset = ["article_id"])
 ```

+We were able to retrieve over 200 news articles.
 We can perform a quick exploratory analysis to see the top sources and languages in our data using the `plot()` wrapper as follows:

 ```python